 Do any of the proposed project work areas show evidence of site preparation?
-No Comment: If yes, ask applicant when the preparation work was completed.
+Comment: The preparation work was completed years ago, before he applied to the Program, because the community has voltage problems, and it was required to install a transfer switch to acquire a generator.
 Are commercial or industrial hazardous facilities at parcel or within visual sight?
 No Comment: Are there signs of underground storage tanks?
-Yes Comment: The property has a septic tank.
-Are above-ground tanks >10 gallons present?
+No Comment: Are above-ground tanks >10 gallons present?
 If Yes, also state condition.
-No Comment:
+Yes Comment: The tanks contain molasses or "melaza" for the cows, but they will be removed from the area.